First, what is a keyword difficulty score?

 Sounds good, right?
 They use many ranking factors, similarly to MOZ.
 To determine a domain score, Ubersuggest incorporates the following information:

 There are three downsides, however.
 First, this feature is relatively new, and we expect that the algorithm needs time, data, and fine-tuning for higher accuracy.
 The domain authority metric (another new feature) isn’t available for certain websites.

 Second, the score is based on the first 20 results (similar to SEMRush) making it more useful for brand new websites.

 Finally, the scale is still unclear.
 The tool shows low, medium, and high difficulty, but that’s not as convincing as other tools’ scales.
 We maintain that when enough data exists for the scale, Neil Patel will write the blog post he promised in the comments.

-We plan to keep track of the metric as it’s definitely promising and has the potential to go from a medium to high level of trust.
-Don’t forget that the tool is free, which makes it the go-to option for small businesses or bloggers who simply don’t have the budget for MOZ or other paid tools.
+We plan to keep track of the metric as it’s definitely promising and has the potential to go from a medium to a high level of trust.
+The tool is cheaper than the ones analyzed above, which makes it the go-to option for small businesses or bloggers who simply don’t have the budget for MOZ or more expensive tools.
 Keep in mind, however, that keywords with low difficulty scores may not be so easy to rank for.

 Difficulty Comparison: What’s the Best Keyword Tool?